palankai/odoo-release/README.md

 Installation
 ------------

-run `python setup.py install` to make sure odootx will be available.

 Make this addon available in Odoo.
 You don't have to install in odoo.
 First time when you execute the script it will install itself.

+### Execute step manually (optional)

+If you want execute step directly from shell, you have to install the python package part of this addon. run `python setup.py install` to make sure odootx will be available.

 Background